 The Tidioute Bridge will be closed to vehicle and foot traffic from 2:00 pm until the completion of the event around 4:00 pm.
 Be sure to determine which side of the river yu want to watch from and plan accordingly.
 Route 62 will be closed during the event from approximatley 3:30 pm to 4:00 pm.
 Plan for delays and drive carefully as route 62 will be congested.

-Prices will remain the same and are as follows: Shirts are $12.00 each with sizes 2XL & 3XL being $14.00.
-Hats are $12.00 and all are available for sale at the Tidioute Borough Office located at 129 Main Street.
-T-shirts will also be sold at the encampment Friday evening, August 4th, and on Saturday, August 5th, near the VIP tent and on Route 62 side of the bridge.
+Very few shirts remain with limited sizes available.
+Price is $12.00 each and are available in sizes small through 3 XL.
+They are for sale at the Tidioute Borough Office located at 129 Main Street.
 All proceeds go to the Reenactment Committee and help defray the cost of the event.
+Hats are sold out.

 Click here to view the 2017 Consumer Confidence Report